Fall at Acadia National Park

 Water grasses are changing color in Eagle Lake and elsewhere

-When traveling around Eagle Lake on our adaptive tandem bike, we found a lunch spot near the shore of the lake, and spotted intriguing color in the water grasses just off shore.
+When traveling around Eagle Lake on our adaptive tandem bike, we found a lunch spot near the shoreline, and marvelled at the intriguing almost rainbow effect in the water grasses just off shore.

 DSC01732